fhsinchy/the-docker-handbook/content/docs/composing-projects-using-docker-compose/_index.md

 * The `services` block holds the definitions for each of the services or containers in the application. `db` and `api` are the two services that comprise this project.
 * The `db` block defines a new service in the application and holds necessary information to start the container.
 Every service requires either a pre-built image or a `Dockerfile` to run a container.
 For the `db` service we're using the official PostgreSQL image.
 * Unlike the `db` service, a pre-built image for the `api` service doesn't exist.
 Hence, we use the `Dockerfile.dev` file.
 * The `volumes` block defines any name volume needed by any of the services.
-At the time it only enlists `notes-db-dev-data` volume used by the `db` service.
+At the time it only enlists `db-data` volume used by the `db` service.

-Now that have a high level overview of the `docker-compose.yaml` file, lets have a closer look at the individual services.
+Now that we have a high level overview of the `docker-compose.yaml` file, lets have a closer look at the individual services.

 Definition code for the `db` service is as follows: